Enjoy authentic Indian flavors in this homemade healthy chickpea tikka masala. A perfect vegetarian dish for a weeknight meal or to serve at a party.

-Because chickpeas are among some of the perfect options for making a protein-rich vegetarian and meatless dish.
-And you still get all the authentic flavors in this recipe.
+Because chickpeas are among some of the perfect options for making a protein-rich meatless dish, and you still get all the authentic flavors in this recipe.
 I am sure you won’t miss chicken or paneer (Indian cottage cheese) in this dish.

 Let’s get started.

-How to make Restaurant Style Chickpea Tikka Masala
+How To Make Restaurant-Style Chickpea Tikka Masala

-This recipe involves a two-step process.
+This recipe involves two steps:

-In a medium mixing bowl add cooked chickpeas.
-Mix them with little oil, finely minced fresh garlic and ginger, garam masala, some chili powder, and lemon juice.
+a.
+In a medium mixing bowl, add cooked chickpeas.
+Mix them with oil, finely minced fresh garlic and ginger, garam masala, chili powder, and lemon juice.
 Also, add salt to taste.

 2. Preparing authentic tikka masala sauce